jpverkamp/blog/content/reviews/books/Jim Butcher/The Dresden Files Graphic Novels/2 - Fool Moon.md

 Honestly, that's probably not enough of a difference.

-Oh, and remember the nudity with convenient smoke from {{< goodreads book="Jim Butcher's Dresden Files: Storm Front Vol 1 #2" >}}?
+Oh, and remember the nudity with convenient smoke from [[Storm Front (Graphic Novel)]]()?
 Yeah, Fool Moon has werewolves.
 There's soooo much more.
 Mostly hidden by shadows or abstract lines.
 It's to the point of amusing:

 ![Fool-Moon-04-Only-humans-do-that](/embeds/books/attachments/fool-moon-04-only-humans-do-that.png)